NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 Distinct to other prior works in the literature, NEO blockchain proposes a BFT consensus mechanism with **one block finality** in the **first layer** [@Neo2015WP].
 One block finality offers significant advantages for real case applications - For example, end users, merchants, and exchanges can be confident that their transactions were definitively processed and that there is no chance for them to be reverted.
-While the NEO Ecosystem has been designed for hosting Decentralized Applications (DApps), which can be written in a variety of well-known languages, it is noteworthy that SC's transactions persisting, which involves State Machine Replication (SMR) and are the core of several DApps, pose a unique set of challenges.
+While the NEO Ecosystem has been designed for hosting Decentralized Applications (DApps), it is noteworthy that SC's transactions persisting, which involves State Machine Replication (SMR) and are the core of several DApps, pose a unique set of challenges.
 Those have been showing more complex to be developed and optimized when compared to application for appending storage [@schneider1990implementing].
 Besides its significant advantages, satisfying these sets of requirements poses additional constraints, vulnerabilities and challenges when compared to other consensus applications dealt in the literature.